-Scandinavian design is having a moment, and we’ve recently witnessed one trend in particular make its way across the Atlantic: the square subway tile.
+Scandinavian design is having a moment, and we’ve recently witnessed one trend, in particular, make its way across the Atlantic: the square subway tile.
 A staple in Swedish homes for both bathroom walls and kitchen backsplashes, the look is very friendly on the wallet and is a minimalist’s dream tile.
+It may be a budget staple in European Nordic homes, but stateside, it’s cropping up in the coolest spaces, from hotels and restaurants to luxury apartments.
 Paired with dark grout, pretty soap bottles, brass fixtures, and luxe bathrobes, these tiles will be all over Pinterest this year.
+If our predictions are correct, they may even replace subway tiles as the budget backsplash of choice.
 Keep scrolling for our favorite square-tiled rooms.

 Pictured here as a built-in shelf styled with pretty bath products and luxe towels, this square ceramic tile is combined with a thicker-than-normal dark grout, giving it an edgy urban look.
-Better yet, these builder’s-grade white ceramic tiles can be purchased for as low as $1 per square foot!
+Better yet, these builder-grade white ceramic tiles can be purchased for as low as $1 per square foot.
 Are you sold yet?

 This bathroom features a half-tiled wall with an elegant double-black border.
-The black-and-white motif is repeated in the floors and in the chic hotel satin stitched bathrobe hanging by the door.
+The black-and-white motif is repeated in the floors and in the chic, stitched satin hotel bathrobe hanging by the door.
 We call this instant sophistication.

-Half backsplashes sometimes bother me—I prefer when they stretch all the way to the ceiling.
-But in this colorful kitchen, the four simple sconces positioned above the backsplash makes the height look intentional.
+Half backsplashes sometimes bother me.
+I prefer when they stretch all the way to the ceiling.
+But in this colorful kitchen, the four simple sconces positioned above the backsplash make the height look intentional.

 Square subway tiles pair great with open shelves.
-Antique silver platters and terra cotta pots bring warmth and history to this minimalist kitchen.
+Antique silver platters and terra-cotta pots bring warmth and history to this minimalistic kitchen.

-While you wouldn’t necessarily imagine pairing a minimalist white ceramic tile with an ornate floral wallpaper, we think it works particularly well in this old-meets-new kitchen.
+While you wouldn’t necessarily imagine pairing a minimalistic white ceramic tile with ornate floral wallpaper, we think it works particularly well in this old-meets-new kitchen.
 The tile is stretched to the ceiling on one side and stops midway by a wood picture railing on the other.

 A floor-to-ceiling wall of white ceramic tile frames the views of the adjacent home office in this Scandinavian kitchen.
 The mix of vintage, antique, and modern accents gives the rooms a lived-in feel.